- Regarding COVID-19 in Cebu City and ETHOS…

 Special promotional package rates are only available for a very short period of time, and they often have a limited number of seats and are given on a “first come, first served” basis.

 1. How many different kinds of English study options are there?

-All our program options can accept students of all English levels.
+We can accept students of all English levels.
 We assess students and then place them in LOW, MEDIUM, or HIGH groupings.
-Our teachers then scale our study material up and down to fit the needs of each level of students they have in the classroom.
+Our teachers work with the students of each level to help them improve.

 3. What is the FREE 15-minute tutoring?

-We do not have one-on-one for our main study program, but we DO offer free one-on-one tutoring after school each weekday.
-During the morning, students sign up for a 15-minute session with an American teacher after school.
-Students can study anything they want in these classes.
+As mentioned, we do not have man-to-man for our classroom study program, but we DO offer free man-to-man tutoring after school each weekday.
+During the morning class sessions, our students can sign up for a FREE 15-minute man-to-man session with an American teacher after school.
+During these FREE 15-minute sessions, students can study anything they want.

 4. My English level is low.
 Can I still come to ETHOS?

-When students come to ETHOS, we give an assessment and then place students into study groups of LOW, MEDIUM, and HIGH.
-Once we find your training level, our teachers will help you improve your English no matter how low your starting level might be.
+Yes you can.
+When you arrive, we will give an assessment and then place you into a study group that will help you improve your English no matter how low your starting level might be.

 If you have a low level and want to go to work in Australia, or some other country, we suggest that you study at least 4 months.